Lorraine Mercer

 Lorraine Mercer MBE is a British thalidomide survivor, painter, lace maker, and carriage driver with the RDA.

 Mercer was a representative of the global thalidomide community as a bearer of the Olympic Torch in 2012 for her country.
 Her chariot was adapted to carry the Olympic torch safely above her head away from the oxygen she needs.

-In 2015, Mercer received an MBE for community services at the local hospital with the lonely in Mid Sussex.
+In 2015, Mercer was appointed MBE for community services with the lonely at the local hospital in Mid-Sussex.